Carbamazepine Oral SuspensionPronunciation

 - Shake well before using.

-- Keep Carbamazepine Oral Suspension in a tight, light-resistant container.
+- Keep Carbamazepine Oral Suspension USP in a tight, light-resistant container.

 Active ingredient: carbamazepine